Syncano/website/_posts/2014-10-17-getting-started-docker.markdown

 <p>The last part is networking.
 Redis uses port 6379 by default, so you have to forward this port to make it accessible from your computer.
 To forward <em>$CONTAINERPORT</em> to <em>$HOSTPORT</em> on your computer use:</p>

-{% highlight javascript linenos %}$ docker run -p $HOSTPORT:$CONTAINERPORT --name CONTAINER -t someimage
+{% highlight javascript linenos=table %}$ docker run -p $HOSTPORT:$CONTAINERPORT --name CONTAINER -t someimage
 {% endhighlight %}

 <p>For this example, it should look like:</p>

-{% highlight javascript linenos %}$ docker run -d -v /var/docker/redis:/data -p 6379:6379 --name=redis dockerfile/redis
+{% highlight javascript linenos=table %}$ docker run -d -v /var/docker/redis:/data -p 6379:6379 --name=redis dockerfile/redis
 {% endhighlight %}

 <p>And you're done!
 You can check if your Redis container works with <a href="http://redisdesktop.com/">Redis desktop manager</a> or <a href="http://webd.is/">Webdis</a> - both are pretty cool tools that you should check out if you use Redis.</p>